 Technology

-Technology now plays a larger part in education than ever before, allowing students to learn, collaborate and even sit some assessments online.
+Technology now plays a larger part in education than ever before.
+For students who want to, it’s even possible to study entirely online, with on-demand lectures for maximum flexibility.
 This means your teen is likely to need a range of devices, including a laptop or desktop computer, headphones, webcam and microphone.

-Fortunately, Griffith students can access a range of special deals on software and hardware to make things more affordable.
+Fortunately, Griffith students can benefit from a range of special deals on software and hardware to make things more affordable.
 This includes discounts on devices and accessories from Dell, Apple and HP, as well as antivirus software from Norton.

 Students can also enjoy free access to Office 365, as well as a range of other useful programs including EndNote and SAS.